Travelport-xx/travelport-uapi-tutorial/lesson_3-7.md

 By way of comparison, both applications use HTTP as the means of transmitting a set of bytes from one point to another, and use URLs as the way to identify with whom one wants to communicate.
 The uAPI strategy of using WSDL, SOAP, and XML (as well as explicit versioning) is much safer than the relatively "loose" standard of REST which enforces... nothing --- it's just a set of conventions.

-The advantage of REST is the comparative simplicity and ease of implementation compared to the relatively thorough process of using a WSDL-based approach.
+The advantage of REST is the comparative simplicity and ease of implementation compared to the thorough process of using a WSDL-based approach.
 Both systems offer reasonable protection from eavesdropping from third-parties, because they are built on top of HTTPS.
 Facebook is probably marginally more secure as it prevents impersonation since it requires that messages be "signed" in a way that cannot be forged (although the true risk of this type of attack is certainly very small).

 ### Play